inoxlang/inox/CONTRIBUTING.md

 ## Guidelines

-Please before working on the codebase make sure you read [FUTURE.md](./FUTURE.md).
+Please before working on the codebase make sure you read [FUTURE.md](./FUTURE.md).\
+Contributing to Inox requires that you sign the Developer Certificate of Origin in every commit.
+This can be easily automated, here is a guide: https://www.secondstate.io/articles/dco/.

 It is recommended to avoid the following changes:
 - adding a feature that will be used by only a few Inox projects